-Interest income decreased by \$4.5 million during the three months ended September 30, 2015 as compared to the three months ended September 30, 2014 primarily due to a decrease of \$7.4 million primarily due to the sale of securities in our CDOs since May 2014 and a decrease of \$2.7 million primarily due to the paydowns and sales of real estate related loans in CDOs VIII and IX.
-These were offset by an increase of \$4.0 million related to the addition of Agency RMBS and an increase of \$1.6 million related to additional paid-in-kind ("PIK") interest earned on two real estate related loans.
+Three months ended March 31, 2016 compared to the three months ended March 31, 2015 and IX, (iii) a decrease of \$0.6 million due to lower balances on Agency RMBS, and (iv) a decrease of \$0.6 million as a result of lower notional on our subprime mortgage loan call option.
+These were offset by an increase of \$1.6 million related to additional paid in kind ("PIK") interest earned on real estate related loans.